lkntfnd/lkntfnd/README.md

  Utilizing TypeScript, Python and Go -> taking ownership of features across the full stack, from intuitive user interfaces and database design to deployment, monitoring, and continuous refinement.

- Backend architecture and the system layers - queues, data pipelines, observability -> enjoy turning that into clean, modern and re-usable frontend layers.
+ Backend architecture and the system layers - queues, data pipelines, observability -> turning that into clean, modern and re-usable frontend layers.

 ```bash
 Currently building: